Yandex Cloud

 mount --bind /dev /mnt/dev

-5. Create a new SystemRescue OS shell with the environment in the previously mounted BareMetal server OS file system:
+5. Create a new SystemRescue shell environment using the server OS’s previously mounted BareMetal filesystem:

 chroot /mnt /bin/bash

-6. If GRUB is not installed on the disks, install it.
-GRUB must be installed on all the disks you are going to boot the server OS from.
+6. If GRUB is not installed, install it on all disks you are planning to use as OS boot drives.
 If GRUB is already installed, proceed to the next step.

 grub-install /dev/sda